Search blog

 Katy hopes to come to John’s birthday party. = Katy hopes that she can come to John’s birthday party ➞ The subject is the same: Katy. |

 You can use "hope" to express feelings about the past when you think something may have actually happened.
-Alternatively, use "hope" for the past when something has occurred and ended, but you are unaware of the outcome.
+Alternatively, use hope in English for the past when something has occurred and ended, but you are unaware of the outcome.

 You can use the simple past tense or the present perfect tense if the situation has implications for the present.